Redfin vs. Realtor: An Easy Choice

 Clever only works with top local brokerage agents like Berkshire Hathaway and RE/MAX.
 Since Clever connects its partner agents with you at zero up-front cost, it can pass the savings on to you.

 This means you'll get the same service and support you'd expect from a traditional realtor, but you'll pay a fraction of the typical price.
+Fill out this form to get matched with local agents today.

-2. Compare Redfin with other discount brokers
+2. Compare Redfin with a discount real estate brokerage

 Redfin is just one of the ever-increasing discount brokers out there.